Simenf05/brain/1 - Main notes/Pipelined computer architecture.md

 ## Hazards
 There is situations where the pipeline cannot execute two instructions at the same time in the pipeline, these scenarios are called hazards.
 We have three types of hazards.
 ### Structural hazards
+Structural hazards happen because the hardware cannot do two instructions at the same time.
+This is for example if you only have one memory and try to read instruction and read data at the same time.
+The hardware cannot do both at the same time, and thus a hazard arises.
+If the

 ### Data hazards
 ### Control hazards